Settling Accounts: The Grapple: Plot summary

 On the European Front, German and Austrian forces are gradually pushing the French, British and Russian forces back.
-Irish and Serb uprisings continue, and the Ukraine remains a battleground for both sides.
+Irish and Serb uprisings continue, and Ukraine remains a battleground for both sides.
 The Russians are unable to concentrate on Alaska, though it never gets invaded due to the fact that the US and Russia were engaged with other enemies and saw no reason to divert resources to a territory that is seen of no value.
 In Virginia, ground fighting seems largely quiet, but both sides are able to launch air strikes against the other, although the Confederates are not able to launch attacks quite as often due to heavy losses.
 The Mormon rebellion in Utah is suppressed (for the third time) and the U.S. characters debate the morality of various ways of dealing with the problem again.
 It seems a set of contingency plans to deport all Mormons from Utah, possibly to the Sandwich Islands, are drawn up.
 Meanwhile, the Canadian rebellion is fully active, prompting units which had been fighting in Utah to be transferred to Canada.
 The troops from the U.S.-backed Republic of Quebec are not numerous enough or motivated enough to hold off the Canadian guerrillas.
 Fighting in Sequoyah appears to be back-and-forth, with both sides sabotaging the oil wells there.
 A general advance seems to be made in Arkansas, and U.S. forces are pressing the offensive in the C.S. states of Sonora and Chihuahua.

 Allegiances at the top of the Confederate government are beginning to show strain as losses to the Confederacy increase.
 There is pronounced tension between Brigadier General Clarence Potter and President Jake Featherston, Camp Determination administrator Jefferson Pinkard and Confederate Attorney General Ferdinand Koenig, and between Koenig and Featherston.
 Featherston engages in shouting matches with his commanding officers over their tactics.
 Angered with his generals, Featherston puts all his faith in "wonder weapons" to win the war.
 Most ominously, despite the increasingly desperate military situation, Featherston continues to divert considerable resources to the extermination program as being justified and necessary, since "The War Against the Negroes" is a most important goal which must be "fought" and "won" by total extermination and making the Confederate territories "Negro-free".